 The event is aimed at those who work in pre-hospital emergency care and will be multi-disciplinary, in order to share current best practices.

-The scenarios will cover not only burn / chemical injuries, but also the toxicological patient who self presents to the ED before the first ambulances arrive from the scene of incident or where patients scatter to many hospitals in larger urban areas.
+Scenarios will cover not only burn / chemical injuries, but also the toxicological patient who self-presents to the ED before the first ambulances arrive from the scene of incident or where patients scatter to many hospitals in larger urban areas.